 Mark has authored numerous articles and essays on issues of deaccessioning and nonprofit and museum governance, including “Death by Ethics” in the November/December 2005 issue of Museum News, “Nothing Ethical About It” in the September/October 2009 issue of Museum, “Parent Trap” in the November/December 2012 issue of Museum, and “What Happens When a Museum Closes” in the May/June 2013 issue of Museum.

 He coauthored the chapter entitled, “The Practical and Legal Implications of Efforts to Keep Deaccessioned Objects in the Public Domain” in Museums and the Disposals Debate, Peter Davies, Ed.
 (2011).
 Mark was co-editor of A Handbook for Academic Museums: Exhibitions and Education, A Handbook for Academic Museums: Beyond Exhibitions and Education, published in 2012 (which included his essay entitled, “Trustees of Parent Organizations: Just Doing their Job.”) and A Handbook for Academic Museums: Advancing Engagement in 2014.
 He authored the chapter entitled “Monetizing the Collection: The Intersection of Law, Ethics, and Trustee Prerogative” in Legal Issues for Museum Professionals, Julia Courtney, Ed.
 (2015).
-Mark is co-editing The State of Museums: Voices from the Field, to be published in the spring of 2018, which will contain an essay co-authored by him entitled, “Investing in Museums: A New Paradigm for Professional Compensation.”
+Mark is co-editing The State of Museums: Voices from the Field, to be published in the summer of 2018, which will contain an essay co-authored by him entitled, “Investing in Museums: A New Paradigm for Professional Compensation.”